56th (West Essex) Regiment of Foot: Amalgamation and successors

 As part of the Cardwell Reforms of the 1870s, where single-battalion regiments were linked together to share a single depot and recruiting district in the United Kingdom, the 56th was linked with the 44th (East Essex) Regiment of Foot, and assigned to district no. 44 at Warley Barracks near Brentwood.
 On 1 July 1881 the Childers Reforms came into effect and the regiment amalgamated with the 44th (East Essex) Regiment of Foot to form the Essex Regiment.
 The 56th (as the junior of the two regiments) became the 2nd Battalion, the Essex Regiment.

 Whilst the 56th had formally ceased to exist, a degree of individual continuity remained; the 2nd Battalion of the Essex Regiment remained in an independent existence until 1948, when the 2nd Battalion was dissolved and the regiment was amalgamated into a single regular battalion.
 The Essex Regiment was itself amalgamated into the single-battalion 3rd East Anglian Regiment (16th/44th Foot) in 1958; in 1964, this became the 3rd Battalion, the Royal Anglian Regiment.
 The 3rd Battalion Royal Anglians was finally disbanded in 1992, with its personnel absorbed by the 1st Battalion.

 Traditions

-The regiment was originally uniformed with a deep crimson facing colour, which in 1764 was changed to purple.
+The regiment was originally uniformed with a deep crimson facing colour, which in 1764 was changed to the 'Rose Pompadour' shade of purple.
 During the 18th century the fugitive nature of the dye required to produce this unusual military colour produced varying shades.
-The colour was often called "pompadour", from which the regiment's nickname of "The Pompadours" came.
+Rose Pompadour is the origin of the regiment's nickname of "The Pompadours".
 The reasons for the name of the colour are unclear; it is often said that the shade was Madame de Pompadour's favourite colour.
 Some soldiers of the regiment preferred to claim that it was the colour of her underwear.

 The regimental march, "Rule, Britannia!", commemorated the regiment's past service as marines.